Keenan-Faure/Shopify-Integrator/README.md

 ### Configuring app and shopify setting

-The application consists of settings that needs to be configured, which are, of course, import in the functions of each feature.
-These are outlined below:
+The application consists of settings that needs to be configured, which are, of course, important in the functions of each feature.
+These can be done either over the API using a client like [Postman](https://www.postman.com) or using the front-end of the application.

 ### Installing Golang